As a general rule, a company is owned by its shareholders and run on a day-to-day basis by its directors.

-- the duty not to accept benefits from third parties and
+The duty not to accept benefits from third parties

-- to declare any interest they have in a proposed transaction or arrangement that the company is aware of or considering.
+The duty to declare any interest they have in a proposed transaction or arrangement that the company is aware of or considering

 The chairman or chairwoman of the board is the person who leads the board of directors, sets the agenda, makes sure that the directors are given sufficient information to make informed decisions, and oversees the decision-making procedure.
 During meetings, their job is to ensure there’s a proper debate and that all voices are heard.